“The ability to establish, grow, extend, and restore trust is the key professional and personal competency of our time.” Stephen R Covey.

 Trust is built around four factors: capability, dependability, integrity, and intimacy.

 Everyone thinks they’re capable – amazing, even.
 But they’re not.
 What does this mean for trust?
 We need to be conscious of not overestimating our capabilities.
-Potential clients are more skeptical when it comes to lofty promises.
+Potential clients are more sceptical when it comes to lofty promises.

 Trust in our team’s capability means that prospective clients believe you can do what you’re saying you can.
 We’re not talking about trust in the product or service, but trust in the salesperson, the offering, and the company.
 Prospective and current clients need you to bring ideas to the table, help them find solutions to problems and give them sound advice.
 If they don’t trust your capability, they won’t accept the advice.